Samsung/tizen-docs/docs/application/design/wearable/design-wearables.md

 ## Timely and Informative

-The Gear can provide timely information when users are engaged in an activity and can’t get to their phone or computer.
+The Gear can provide timely information when users are engaged in an activity and can't get to their phone or computer.
 Users can check information at a glance and quickly complete a task.

 ![](media/2.2.0-800x364.png)